Application Materials and Deadlines for the JD Program

 Admission Committee members review every transcript and take into consideration factors that may have had an impact on an applicant’s grade point average.
 We strongly consider:

-- Grading curves at that college or university
+- Grading curves at the college or university

 Do you take into account grades received in graduate school?